Scottie Scheffler headlines field at Tiger Woods-hosted Hero World Challenge

 Scottie Scheffler will return to the Bahamas in December to defend his Hero World Challenge title, highlighting a field that includes six of the top-10 players in the world.

-The initial field for the 20-player event was announced on Tuesday.
-Along with Scheffler, Xander Schauffele, Justin Thomas and Keegan Bradley headline the field at Albany GC on Dec.
+The initial field for the 20-player event was announced on Tuesday, Oct.
+7, with Scheffler, Xander Schauffele, Justin Thomas and Keegan Bradley set to headline at Albany GC on Dec.
 4-7.

 Two players – 2025 U.S. Open champion J.J.
 Spaun and 2025 Genesis Scottish Open champion Chris Gotterup – will make their Hero World Challenge debuts.
 The 2025 field represents golfers from six different countries (U.S., Scotland, England, Austria, Japan and Canada).